 Culture and ceremony, such as large gatherings for Sorry Business, are very important to our communities.

-From midday 10 July 2020, funerals in remote Torres Strait Islander and Aboriginal communities may be attended by a maximum of 100 people irrespective of the size of the venue.
-Contact details of all attendees need to be recorded and kept for at least 56 days.
+As of 4pm Friday (17/11/20), funerals in remote Torres Strait Islander and Aboriginal communities may be attended by a maximum of 200 people irrespective of the size of the venue.

 See the Queensland Health Funeral protocol to understand the current restrictions and what is required by the Chief Health Officer of Queensland to consider an exemption to the current restrictions.